5G-ERA/docs/README.md

 <img src="NetApp\img\netapp2.png" alt="drawing" width="200%" height="100%"/>

-CROP provides a list of already made network applications for usage under ROS 2 in your cloud enviroment. **However, a tutorial for make custom network applications in [available]().**
+CROP provides a list of ready-made network applications for usage under ROS 2 in your cloud enviroment. **To create your own network application follow the dedicated [tutorial]().**

 Full documentation of the **[network application](NetApp\readme.md).**